 What does Greta Thunberg do with her money?

 Unsurprisingly, most of the money that Thunberg receives as a result of her many awards and donations, winds up going to charity.
-In fact, according to CNBC, the $103,000 that Thunberg received for winning the Right Livelihood Award, was recently used to launch her own nonprofit foundation.
+In fact, according to CNBC, the $103,000 that Thunberg received for winning the Right Livelihood Award, was used to launch her own nonprofit foundation.
 True to form, the sassy activist used her winnings to establish the Greta Thunberg Foundation, an organization that promotes ecological and social sustainability.

 Interestingly enough, Thunberg's foundation also supports mental health issues.
 This is because Thunberg herself has dealt with bouts of depression and severe social anxiety at various points in her young life.
-Thunberg’s plan is to keep the foundation strictly nonprofit and transparent in its handling of any donations, prize money, or book royalties she receives as a result of her activism.
+Thunberg’s plan is to keep the foundation strictly not for profit and transparent in its handling of any donations, prize money, or book royalties she receives as a result of her activism.
 It’s yet another brilliant, classy move by a savvy, inspirational person.